top of page

 Alternatives to Dental Bonding

-While dental bonding is a great solution for minor imperfections, if you have more extensive tooth damage or concerns, you may need to consider another treatment.
+While dental bonding is a great solution for minor imperfections, if you have more extensive tooth damage or concerns, you may need to consider more extensive treatment.

 Dental crowns

-Protective caps, which match the appearance of your natural teeth, are placed over damaged, missing, or decayed teeth.
-This restores the appearance of your smile and the ability to use damaged teeth for chewing and eating.
+A dental crown is a protective cap that matches the appearance of your natural teeth and is are placed over damaged, missing, or decayed teeth.
+A crown restores the appearance of your smile and the ability to use damaged teeth for chewing and eating.

 Porcelain and composite veneers

-Thin layers of tooth-shaped material are placed over the front row of your teeth for a natural, polished look.
-The result is similar to dental bonding, but porcelain veneers are made of stronger stuff and able to handle more wear and tear than dental bonding.
+Porcelain veneers are thin layers of tooth-shaped material placed over the front row of your teeth for a natural, polished look.
+So, when comparing composite and porcelain veneers, the result is similar to dental bonding, but porcelain veneers are made of stronger stuff and able to handle more wear and tear than dental bonding.

 Comments